Do Go On - 397 - Aviator Charles Kingsford Smith

 I've been to cities that never closed down.

-Why have I gone the hard bit?
+Why have I gone the high bit?

 From New York to Rome and old London town.

-But no matter how far or how wide I roam,
+But no matter how far or how wide I roam.

 I still call Australia home.